ysharma1126/Software_Eng_Project/README.md

 Not handling user signup failing because already in DB (SERVER)

+Non-host clients do not get a scoreboard because of null player list for opengame (CLIENT)
-Surrender button isnt functional (CLIENT)
+  - Surrender button isnt functional (CLIENT)

 When host leaves, the host is changed, that's updated on the lobby UI but that isnt updated on the room UI  (CLIENT)